Nomeansno: You Kill Me and Small Parts Isolated and Destroyed (1983–1989)

-Wrong, 0 + 2 = 1, Kerr's departure (1989–1992)
+Wrong, 0 + 2 = 1, and Why Do They Call Me Mr. Happy?
+(1989–1993)

-Rob Wright's vocal cords began to heal, and he again began acting as the group's lead vocalist.
-In 1989, the band issued their fourth album, Wrong, to wide critical acclaim.
+Rob Wright's vocal cords began to heal, and he resumed acting as lead vocalist.
+In 1989, they issued their fourth album, Wrong, to wide critical acclaim.
 For AllMusic, Carruthers wrote that "[t]he playing is incredibly skilled;" critic Martin Popoff in writing for The Collector's Guide to Heavy Metal called Wrong the band's best album and rated the album 10 out of 10 points.
-The band's extensive touring in support of the record is documented in part on the Live + Cuddly album, recorded in Holland in 1990.
-John Wright later reported that circa 1990 the band became profitable enough that "we didn't have to have day jobs."
+The band's extensive touring in support of the record is documented on the Live + Cuddly album, recorded in Holland in 1990.
+John later reported that circa 1990 the band became profitable enough that "we didn't have to have day jobs."

 The band released a collaborative LP with Biafra, The Sky Is Falling and I Want My Mommy, in 1991.
 Shortly thereafter, they issued 0 + 2 = 1, their fifth album and final release with Kerr.
-In a mixed review, AllMusic critic Adam Bregman praised 0 + 2 = 1 for its finer moments, but was concerned by its overall length and ponderousness.
+In a mixed review, AllMusic critic Adam Bregman praised 0 + 2 = 1 for its finer moments, but was concerned about its length and ponderousness.

-Kerr departed the band after touring in support of the record and emigrated to the Netherlands.
+Kerr departed after touring in support of the record and emigrated to the Netherlands.
 He went on to release two LPs with Hissanol, a collaboration with Scott Henderson of Shovlhed.
 He subsequently released a solo album in 1997 before forming the duo Two Pin Din with Wilf Plum of Dog Faced Hermans in 2005.

-Side projects, Why Do They Call Me Mr. Happy?
-(1992–1993)

-The Wright brothers had begun to focus on their side project, The Hanson Brothers.
-Dressing as a mock group of backward Canadian ice hockey players and fans, they derived the band's name and personae from a group of characters in the 1977 George Roy Hill film Slap Shot starring Paul Newman.
-With John acting as lead vocalist, the Wright brothers were joined by guitarist Tom Holliston of the Showbusiness Giants and drummer Ken Jensen of D.O.A.
-With encouragement from Alternative Tentacles to record an LP, The Hanson Brothers issued the Gross Misconduct album in 1992.
+The Wright brothers focused on their side project, the Hanson Brothers.
+Dressing as a group of Canadian ice hockey players and fans, they derived the band's name and personae from characters in the 1977 George Roy Hill film Slap Shot starring Paul Newman.
+John acted as lead vocalist, and guitarist Tom Holliston of the Showbusiness Giants joined.
+With encouragement from Alternative Tentacles, the Hanson Brothers issued Gross Misconduct in 1992.
+Drummer Ken Jensen of D.O.A. completed the live lineup.

-The Wright brothers also remained active with other endeavors.
-Rob Wright began performing as a solo artist under the name Mr. Wrong, appearing as a character dressed as an authoritarian priest.
-John Wright became a member of D.O.A. for several years.
+Rob began performing solo as Mr. Wrong, appearing as a character dressed as an authoritarian priest.
+John became a member of D.O.A. for several years.
 The brothers also continued to expand Wrong Records, their own imprint.

 In 1993, the brothers assembled material for a sixth Nomeansno LP and recorded Why Do They Call Me Mr. Happy? as a duo.
 AllMusic critic Ned Raggett later praised the album's balance, arguing that it reached dark and sinister depths while also exhibiting subtler and more introspective moments.
-The Wrights also compiled the collection Mr. Right & Mr. Wrong: One Down & Two to Go, comprising early demos, studio outtakes, and additional material, which was released on Wrong the following year.
+The Wrights also released the collection Mr. Right & Mr. Wrong: One Down & Two to Go, comprising early demos, studio outtakes, and additional material.